We are a term time only setting with a capacity of 30 children per session, based in a village hall.

 - Daily informal contact at the beginning and end of each session

-- Detailed Learning Journeys via our recently acquired online service (TAPESTRY) which set out photos and observations of how your child is developing and enjoying their day.
-You can access this via your email and it provides a unique and informative insight into the activities your child enjoys whilst they are in our care
+- Detailed Learning Journeys via online service (TAPESTRY) which set out photos and observations of how your child is developing and enjoying their day.
+You can access this via your email and it provides a unique and informative insight into the activities your child enjoys whilst they are in our care.
+Parents can ask their child's key person questions via this method, or indeed share progress at home using observations, photos and even videos.

 - Opportunities for meetings at your request whenever you feel this is appropriate

-- Planned consultation meetings three times a year, when we let you know about the progress your child is making and any additional support they may require
+- Planned consultation meetings, when we let you know about the progress your child is making and any additional support they may require

 How will the setting adapt the Early Years Foundation Stage curriculum for my child's needs?